-Having recently returned from Southeast Asia on our 15 day Journey to Angkor Wat tour, Clare Bailey tells us about one of the highlights of her trip – cycling through the Vietnamese countryside to Tra Que village where she discovered age old farming practices and tried her hand at cooking tasty local cuisine.
+Having recently returned from Southeast Asia on our 15 day Journey to Angkor Wat tour, I am here to tell you about one of the highlights of my trip – cycling through the Vietnamese countryside to Tra Que village where I discovered age old farming practices and tried my hand at cooking tasty local cuisine.

 They say you never forget how to ride a bike and that appears to be true.
 Considering I hadn’t got on a bike over 15 years and my last attempt was an unmitigated disaster I was actually very nervous about the idea of riding from Hoi An to Tra Que village but it turned out to be one of the highlights of my trip.